Table of Contents

 Whatever your reason for visiting, Montreal will delight you with its European ambience, a legacy of its past, combined with the spaces and way of life typical of large North American cities.

-We’re here to help!
+We really hope this guide about what to see in Montreal in 2 days will help you plan your trip!
 Please don’t hesitate to write any questions in the comments.
 We’re so happy to answer you as soon as we can!